 These early marketing efforts show that companies are battling pandemic-related supply-chain disruptions.
 There is also inflationary pressure on top of a labor shortage.
 To help, retailers are offering holiday deals even earlier to spread out the normal shopping rush.

 Insider Intelligence anticipates that each of the Cyber Five shopping days will exceed $5 billion, with the top two days—Cyber Monday and Black Friday—exceeding $10 billion.
+In 2020, Black Friday alone saw sales of over $9 billion in online sales.

 It is also predicted that online store sales will outpace in-store sales even more as people try to avoid crowds and stay safe during the pandemic.
 There are also other factors playing in as: